ShayRowlinson/CRIS-Hyperfine-GUI/README.md

 Set up a CSV file in

 {program location}/Elements/'[Element symbol].csv'

 e.g C:/Program/Elements/Sb.csv

 with headings:

 Mass, ExactMass, A_l, A_u, B_l, B_u, I, centroid,

 Example Sb.csv left as a guide

-Functionality is possible with only Mass and ExactMass columns.
+Full functionality is possible with only Mass and ExactMass columns.
 Everything else can be inputted into GUI manually.

 -----------------------------------------------------------------------------------------------------------------------------------